elasticio/elasticio.github.io/content/_components/msdynamics-crm/index.md

 See how to [configure an OData App](configuring-odata-app) for Dynamics On Azure Active Directory for details on this process.

-### Completeness Matrix
+### Technical Notes

-The [component completeness](completeness-matrix) matrix gives the technical details about Salesforce objects this component covers.
+The [technical notes](technical-notes) page gives some technical details about Microsoft Dynamics CRM component like [changelog](/components/msdynamics-crm/technical-notes#changelog) and [completeness matrix](/components/msdynamics-crm/technical-notes#completeness-matrix).

 ## Triggers